vmware/terraform-provider-vmc/docs/resources/sddc_group.md

 ---
-layout: "vmc"

 page_title: "VMC: vmc_sddc_group"
-sidebar_current: "docs-vmc-resource-sddc-group"

-description: |-
-  Provides a resource to provision SDDC Group.
+description: A resource for adding SDDCs into an SDDC Group.
 ---

-# vmc_sddc_group
+# Resource: vmc_sddc_group

-Provides a resource include one or more SDDCs into an SDDC Group, increasing the network bandwidth between the SDDC members of the group
+Provides a resource to add SDDCs into an SDDC Group.

 ## Example